Search

 Generate AI Answers

 Airweave can return either raw results or a synthesized answer.
-When set to completion, a large language model generates a natural language response based on the top results, including sources when available.
+When enabled, a large language model generates a natural language response based on the top results, including sources when available.

 Complete example